Doomski99/Astratek-Meteor/docs/PROJECT_STRUCTURE.md

 ### `docs/`
 - `PROJECT_STRUCTURE.md` (this document) – High-level documentation for the repository.

+### `scripts/`
+- `verify_model.py` – Utility to execute the ONNX classifier against the CSV catalogue from the command line for debugging or regression checks.

 ## Data & Asset Dependencies
 - All runtime imagery lives under `src/images/` and is imported directly in `main.js`, allowing Vite to bundle them.